iloveIndia.com

 Career: Political Leader, Journalist, Teacher, Writer

-Pranab Mukherjee, the current Finance Minister of India, heads the Group of Ministers Committee on the Dabhol dispute.
-Being in the position of a senior member of the Cabinet Committees on political and economic affairs, security, infrastructure, parliamentary affairs, prices, Unique Identification Authority of India and World Trade Organization, his experiences have been a major plus in his career.
-Recognition dawned upon him when he brought in changes in the budget deficit reduction that gradually earned him the coveted position of Finance Minister of the year.
-He also heads the Group of Ministers investigating the corruption of the previous National Democratic Alliance government.
+Pranab Mukherjee, is the 13th President of India and has been in the office since July 2012.
+Before assuming the office as the President of India, he was finance minister in the Manmohan Singh government.
+He was a senior member of the cabinet committees on political and economic affairs, security, infrastructure, parliamentary affairs, prices, Unique Identification Authority of India and World Trade Organization and these varied experiences have been a major plus in his career.
+He was the finance minister of India from the year of 2009-2012.
 Apart from the political life, Mukherjee is well respected among the social circles and is known for his loyal and competent nature.
 One can see his passion toward the growth of Indian National Congress through his contributions.
 Read on to know more about Mr. Pranab Mukherjee.

 Early Life